Capture audio responses to survey questions using Interviewer

 - Click on the Responses option from the left-hand pane.

 - Then select the Attachments option.

-- Here you will see all the attachments that have been synced to the survey in Snap Online.
+- Here you will see all the attachments that have been synced to the survey in Snap XMP Online.
 Each attachment is recorded against a unique ‘Response ID’ which is a unique code assigned to each respondent that completes the survey, in the ID.case paradata variable.
-Each attachment is also stored under a unique reference number, for each attachment question you have within the survey, this enables you to pair the attachment to the original respondent’s data.
-In the example above the attachment question is Q1 in the survey, if I create a List Analysis of Q1 I can see the reference numbers, and match the recording to the respondent data.
+Each attachment also has a unique reference number, for each attachment question you have within the survey, this enables you to pair the attachment to the original respondent’s data.
+In the example above, the attachment question is Q1 in the survey, if I create a List Analysis of Q1 I can see the reference numbers, and match the recording to the respondent data.

 - You can download an individual recording by clicking on the link displayed under the question.
 Or you can download all attachments for a single respondent by clicking on their Response ID.
 Alternatively you can download all attachments by clicking on the Download all attachments button.

 As well as providing your participants with the privacy information that you would provide for any other survey, you should ensure that your participants are aware that their responses to a particular question are being recorded, and that you have a basis for recording their response, such as their consent.